 Instead, we would identify the key pattern requirement for the final solution and comparing the initial configuration with possible final configurations derived from the key pattern,

 We would choose the final configuration that has maximum similarity with the initial configuration.

 This approach is justified as, converting the initial configuration to the possible final configuration with maximum similarity should involve minimum number of stick moves.

 Second solution approach: Stage 1: Pattern identification and Formulation of the key requirement for the final configuration

 We have already gone through this key requirement but will repeat it for ease of understanding and completeness.
 The key requirement is,

-The given 5 squares are made up of 16 sticks that are just enough for exactly 4 squares.
+The given 5 squares are made up of 16 sticks that are just enough for exactly 4 independent squares.
 So in the final configuration there can't be any common side between two squares.

 This is what we call solution requirement specification, a set of binding conditions that the solution must satisfy.